 When weighing up your options, it’s wise to do research on the various facilities each campus provides, too.
-While you’re studying, for instance, you might want to gain access to extensive libraries, or you may want to enroll at a site where disabled facilities, security, gyms and residencial living are available.
+While you’re studying, for instance, you might want to gain access to extensive libraries, or you may want to enrol at a site where disabled facilities, security, gyms and residential living are available.

 Another thing to consider to help you make your choice is the teachers you’ll be learning from.
 If you’re looking for a general IT course for beginners, this probably won’t matter as much, but if you’re interested in a niche, targeted area that only a select number of people in the world have become experts in, you’ll need to look for a course run by one of them.

 See if you can find out about the results of past students.
 Speak with as many people as you can, and read unbiased testimonials and reviews on social media pages and elsewhere to see how students have rated the course and the provider.
 Find out what kind of career results these graduates have achieved after completing the course, too.